raceintospace/raceintospace/README.md

         libogg-devel libvorbis-devel libtheora-devel jsoncpp-devel \
         physfs-devel libpng-devel

+### Music

+Due to copyright concerns, the game's music has been placed in a nonfree repository.
+To add music to the game, run the following:

+    $ cd ~/ && git clone https://github.com/raceintospace/raceintospace-nonfree && cp -r ~/raceintospace-nonfree/data/audio/music/ ~/raceintospace/data/audio/ && cp -r ~/raceintospace-nonfree/data/midi/ ~/raceintospace/data/audio/

 ### Build

 To compile the game quickly you can run a series of commands in-line.
 This